 There are some important factors you should consider when specifically choosing a bushcraft saw.
 Pruning saws can be a vital part of a home gardener’s arsenal, but they may not be as useful in the wilderness.

-When choosing a saw for camping, survival or bushcraft, you want something lightweight and portable, but still reliable.
+When choosing a camping saw, a bushcraft saw or one for survival, you want something lightweight and portable, but still reliable.
 Build quality is more important since you’ll be packing it in with gear a lot.

 Unlike in your yard, you may not know exactly the types of trees and wood you’re going to encounter while hunting.
 It’s best to choose a tool that is as versatile as possible.
 Many of the woods you come across will be softwoods, like willow, which need large teeth for cutting.
 However, areas with harder wood will need a small-toothed blade.
 It’s probably best to choose a medium blade if you’re going to be hunting a lot of unfamiliar areas.